CHIME/FRB Catalog 1 results: statistical cross-correlations with large-scale structure: Interpretation

 As a check, we remade Figure~\ref{fig:alpha_d} using the NE2001 \citep{Cordes:2002tt} model for Galactic DM, instead of the YMW16 model.
 The effect of this change is small compared to the statistical errors in Figure~\ref{fig:alpha_d}.

 We also performed the following visual check.
-The outlier bin with $785 < \DM < 916$ \pcc in Figure~\ref{fig:alpha_d} only contains 12 FRBs in the DESI footprint.
+The outlier bin with $785 < \DM < 916$ \pcc\ in Figure~\ref{fig:alpha_d} only contains 12 FRBs in the DESI footprint.
 In Figure~\ref{fig:gallery_bgs} we show the DESI-BGS galaxies in the vicinity of each FRB.
 The large FRB-galaxy correlation can be seen visually as an excess of galaxies (relative to random catalogs) within $7\arcmin$ of an FRB.\footnote{The scale $\Theta \equiv 7\arcmin$ was obtained as $\Theta=\sqrt{8}/L$, where $L=1396$ is the template scale where the DESI-BGS cross-correlation peaks in Figure~\ref{fig:clfg_sl_binned}.
-The factor $\sqrt{8}$ was derived by matching the variance $(\Theta^2/2)$ of a radius-$\Theta$ tophat to the variance $(4/L^2)$ of a Gaussian beam $e^{-\theta^2L^2/4}$. } None of the individual FRBs in Figure~\ref{fig:alpha_d} gives a statistically significant cross-correlation on its own, but the total FRB-galaxy correlation is significant at the 3--4$\sigma$ level.
+The factor $\sqrt{8}$ was derived by matching the variance $(\Theta^2/2)$ of a radius-$\Theta$ top hat to the variance $(4/L^2)$ of a Gaussian beam $e^{-\theta^2L^2/4}$. } None of the individual FRBs in Figure~\ref{fig:alpha_d} give a statistically significant cross-correlation on its own, but the total FRB-galaxy correlation is significant at the 3$\sigma$--4$\sigma$ level.
 (We caution the reader that the galaxy counts in Figure~\ref{fig:gallery_bgs} do not obey Poisson statistics, since the galaxies are clustered.)
 There are no visual red flags in Figure~\ref{fig:gallery_bgs}, such as a single FRB that gives an implausibly large contribution to the cross-correlation.

 Finally, we address the question of whether the high-DM signal in Figure~\ref{fig:alpha_d} is consistent with direct host associations.
-Consider the following two statements, in the context of FRB detection experiments operating today: \begin{enumerate} \item A random FRB with extragalactic $\DM \ge 785$ \pcc has an order-one probability of having redshift $z \sim 0.4$ (implying $\Dh \gtrsim 400$ \pcc). \item A random FRB at redshift $z \sim 0.4$ has an order-one probability of having extragalactic $\DM \ge 785$ \pcc. \end{enumerate} The high-DM signal in Figure~\ref{fig:alpha_d} implies statement 1, but not statement 2.
+Consider the following two statements, in the context of FRB surveys with the CHIME/FRB sensitivity: \begin{enumerate} \item A random FRB with extragalactic $\DM \ge 785$ \pcc\ has an order-one probability of having redshift $z \sim 0.4$ (implying $\Dh \gtrsim 400$ \pcc). \item A random FRB at redshift $z \sim 0.4$ has an order-one probability of having extragalactic $\DM \ge 785$ \pcc. \end{enumerate} The high-DM signal in Figure~\ref{fig:alpha_d} implies statement 1, but not statement 2.
 We will now argue that statement 1 is actually consistent with direct associations.